SMART OTTherapy and Intervention

 Occupational therapy enables people to participate in activities of everyday life

 Supporting a child or young person with sensory processing difficulties

-It is important to have an assessment from a therapist that is qualified to an advanced level in sensory integration therapy.
-The training involves developing a detailed understanding of the neuroscience and evidence base underpinning sensory integration as well as developing expertise in assessing and providing intervention for people with sensory integration problems.
+It is important to have an assessment from a therapist who is qualified to an advanced level in sensory integration therapy.
+The training develops an in depth understanding of sensory processing difficulties and expertise in assessment and intervention.

 The assessment uses different methods to determine how sensory processing impacts on a child or young person’s motor skills, self-care skills, play and learning.
 Recommendations vary depending on the child or young adult’s age and their needs.
 For many, small adjustments to their routine, a task, the environment, or how they are supported make a difference.
 Some children need more input, such as a sensory diet or sensory integration therapy.
 Recommendations will be discussed with you after the assessment.

 Sensory integration therapy is a specialist therapy that is provided by a trained therapist.
 Not all children will need 1:1 therapy.
 It depends on the setting and the difficulties that the child has.
 Some children make good progress when people understand them, they follow a sensory diet, and tasks or routines are altered.
 Others need more intense input.